ddj231/Handel/README.md

 All variables in Handel can be shifted using the ```rshift``` and ```lshift``` keywords.
 You can think of this as the equivalent of ```+=``` and ```-=``` respectively.

-For variables of type digit, this shifting is exactly the equivalent of addition and subtraction.
+For variables storing digits, this shifting is exactly the equivalent of addition and subtraction.

-For notelists shifting changes the note, left or right by a number of semitones.
+For variables storing notelists, shifting changes the note, left or right by a number of semitones.

 The following example reassigns (or shifts) ```mynotelist`` down/left by one semitone.
 Then up/right by two semitones.